manuraj17/ztore/README.md

 # Ztore

-A simple in-memory store in zig.
+A simple file store in zig.
 The idea of this project is to explore zig.
 Ztore helps you store simple text in a file and retrieve them.

 # Usage